Testing your equipment at home

 - May 5, 2024

-- 4 min read
+- 5 min read

-If you are new to the platform, it is recommended you test one live stream with your streaming equipment ahead of time.
+If you are new to the platform, it is recommended that you test one live stream with your streaming equipment ahead of time.
 This tutorial will guide you through setting up your first account, creating a racing team and drivers, and finally creating a 30-minute "My Races Live" stream event to ensure everything works smoothly.
 Grab your camera, and let's get started!

 Creating a new account